Frequently Asked Questions

 No. All courses in the Master's program of Physics are in English.

 This means that you must have completed bachelor modules that provided you with thorough fundamentals in theoretical and experimental physics.
-The knowledge you bring must include the following basics:
+Your knowledge must include the following foundational topics:

-Besides, you must have worked in a laboratory and be able to set up devices.
+Additionally, you must have laboratory experience and be able to set up experimental equipment.
 You also must know how to measure, interpret, document and report experimental data.

-The admission committee checks the equivalency of the curriculum with respect to class content and credit hours.
-To see the compulsory and elective modules we teach in the bachelor's program at the Freie Universität please see the bachelor's website or better consult the Study Regulations (in German).
+The admissions committee evaluates the equivalency of your curriculum in terms of course content and credit hours.
+To see the compulsory and elective modules we teach in the bachelor's program at the Freie Universität please see the bachelor's website or better consult the Study Regulations.

 In case you are not sure if your degree is equivalent to ours please feel free to contact the program's coordinator who is responsible for the recognition issues.